-Lava Car Rental’s smaller, economy options include the Toyota Aygo, suitable for four-passenger and either one large suitcase or two small bags; the Hyundai I10, suitable for five passengers and either one large suitcase or two small bags; and the Kia Picanto, also ideal for five passengers and either one large suitcase or two small bags.
+Lava Car Rental’s smaller, economy options include the Hyundai I10, suitable for five passengers and either one large suitcase or two small bags.

 If you’re travelling with four or five people, you know that you very likely won’t be travelling with just one or two suitcases.
 You’ll have three or four bags at least.
-In that case, you may want to rent a larger vehicle like Lava Car Rental’s Toyota Rav4, which fits five passengers and three suitcases, or the comparable Dacia Duster or the Hyundai Tucson 4x4.
+In that case, you may want to rent a larger vehicle like Lava Car Rental’s Nissan X-Trail, which fits seven passengers and three suitcases, or the comparable Dacia Duster or the Hyundai Tucson 4x4.

 Famous Attractions in South Iceland